 22. Checking Walk Score (Especially if You Don’t Have a Car)

-Walk Score can be a valuable resource for renters who don’t have (and don’t want to have to buy) a car.
+Walk Score can be a valuable resource for renters who don’t have a car.
 The platform gives every property listing a “Walk Score” to make it easy for people to evaluate walkability and access to transportation when choosing where to live.
+If you move to a very walkable location, you may be able to avoid owning a vehicle or have more time to save up for a car.

 Prefer to be in the driver’s seat?
 Rather than just responding to ads, you might want to consider placing one on a free platform like Craigslist.
 You can give potential landlords or roommates more information about yourself up front, which could lead to a more fitting (and affordable) living scenario.